April 28, 2018 ☼ Leadership

 assured reliance on the character, ability, strength, or truth of someone or something one in which confidence is placed

-Personally, in my short career as a Team Lead and Engineering Manager, I am becoming more aware of how important it is to be open and honest.
+Personally, in my short career as a Team Lead and Engineering Manager, I was becoming more aware of how important it is to be open and honest.
 Especially in a confrontation with your team and other co-workers.
 But it is not something you do easily.
 Most of us tend to say what makes others feel good, being honest and open on the other hand requires some kind of skill or strength to overcome.
 I definitely encountered occasions, in my private life and work life, where I thought, should I tell the whole story and be open about it or just tell the necessary thing and let the rest happen?

 Almost always I’ve chosen the first option.
 Tell everything, keep everyone in the loop, and go on.
 In some cases, I was astounded of how much different the outcome was in comparison to what I expected.
 All the time for the better, of course: